jameswhitney/noneko-clothing-typed/README.md

 # Noneko Clothing
 This is a commerce application built using ReactJS and other libraries.
 It is part of a larger portfolio project.
+This app is an updated version of[apparel-site](https://github.com/jameswhitney/apparel-site)

 ## To run project locally
 1. Clone repository